-If you are over 50, you should see your doctor every year for a check-up.
+If you are over 50, talk to your GP about prostate cancer checks.
 If you have a family history of prostate cancer you should have regular check-ups from the age of 40.
-A check-up should include the following tests:
+A check-up should include:

 - Digital rectal examination.
-Your doctor will put a gloved finger into your rectum (back passage) to see if the prostate gland is enlarged or abnormal. - PSA blood test.
+Your doctor will put a gloved finger into your rectum (back passage) to see if the prostate gland, which sits in front of the rectum, is enlarged or abnormal. - PSA blood test.
 This test measures the level of a substance called PSA (prostate specific antigen) in the blood.
 Men with prostate cancer can have a raised level of PSA.